 - Sodium/salt reduction will help to reduce fluid build-up in the abdomen (ascites).
 You may also need to restrict your fluid intake.
 Carbohydrate metabolism is also altered in liver disease, which can lead to increased blood sugar.
 You may be told to cut down on simple sugars in your diet.
 A low-fat diet is often recommended, as well.

 - If you also have kidney disease, other specialized dietary changes will be necessary.
-Your doctor and nutritionist/dietitian will help you.
+Your doctor and nutritionist/dietitian will help you develop a plan that meets your personal needs.

 - Diet issues can be confusing because patients are generally not trained to sort out the complexities, especially with regard to PSC and its related diseases.
 Well-meaning information from non-professionals, such as friends, other patients, advertisements, etc., should be checked with your doctor or nutritionist/dietitian.